Summer Dissertation Programs 2025

 4) Dissertation Prospectus Boot Camp (Humanities & Arts)

-The Humanities Dissertation Prospectus Boot Camp is designed to help graduate students in the humanities and/or those conducting interdisciplinary research make substantial progress on a draft of their dissertation prospectuses.
+The Humanities Dissertation Prospectus Boot Camp is designed to help graduate students in the humanities (and/or those conducting interdisciplinary research) make substantial progress on a draft of their dissertation prospectuses or proposals.
 The goal is to demystify the dissertation prospectus.
 Sessions will cover strategies for writing the components of the prospectus as well as managing the writing process, deadlines, and committee.
 Guidance will include field-specific components like research design and methodology; however participants will also be encouraged to consult with their faculty advisors/mentors throughout the process.
-This program will meet via Zoom on Tuesdays & Thursdays, 4:00–5:30 PM, for 6 weeks, July 9–August 15.
-Deadline to apply: Friday, June 28th.
+This program will meet via Zoom on Tuesdays & Thursdays, 4:00–5:30 PM, for 6 weeks, July 8–August 14.
+Deadline to apply: Monday, June 23rd.

 CLICK to see application instructions and program details.